clean-code-craft-tcq-7/test-failer-in-cs-haripriya-pr/README.md

 Your task is to _strengthen the tests_ and make them all fail.
 You **can refactor** the code to separate the concerns and make it testable. **Do not fix the bug.
 Do not pass the tests yet**

-In this repository, the workflows are designed to make the Action fail when any of the tests pass.
+In this repository, all the tests pass.
+However, it's a 'false pass'.
+Your goal is to make them fail and expose the bugs.

 ## Hints